-Society for Serving Humanity (SSH) offers children and their families a well thought-out and proven comprehensive approach, focused on education, social development, health care and social inclusion
+Society for Serving Humanity (SSH) offers children and their families a well thought out and proven comprehensive approach, focused on education, social development, health care and social integration.

 Big 'grown up' issues solved by the children

 This project ensures that 1 child can go to school per family.
 Unfair?
 Often an impossible choice for (grand) parents, but this approach by SSH ultimately changes the mindset of the entire community.
 The whole family 'learns', benefits from the construction of a vegetable garden, and benefits from the practical necessities the child receives.
 Such as a table to keep your homework dry, or a clock so you can get to school on time.

 Education for 1 child can be the start of a change in the mindset of the entire community.
 In addition to education, information is provided about HIV / AIDS and hygiene.
 Children from different castes and religions, whether or not affected by HIV / Aids, gather in Children's Clubs to learn and play.
 Themes such as healthy food, hygiene and sustainability are discussed and children discuss their ideas with the village elders themselves.
 Children learn how to actively defend their rights.

 Research has shown that women invest more of their income in the well-being of their families than men - ten times more.
 They prioritize things like health care, nutritious food and education.
 When a mother takes control of her family's budget, her children are 20 percent more likely to survive - and much more likely to thrive.
 And healthier, better educated children will lead to a stronger workforce and more prosperous communities tomorrow.